 About this course

 Discover how human civilisations evolved, and why people and societies have changed over time.
 Through the latest techniques and technologies, you'll investigate how our ancestors lived, from the earliest human origins, to Neolithic Britain and Ancient Egypt.
-You could look into climate change at the end of the last ice age or what the chemical composition of human bones can tell us about diet during the medieval period.
+On BSc Archaeology you could look into climate change at the end of the last ice age or what the chemical composition of human bones can tell us about diet during the medieval period.

 Archaeology is the study of the human past through its material remains, such as: